ni/arbitrary-session-management/README.md

 - You can rename the RPCs and modify the input/output fields to suit your specific resource.
 - The fundamental pattern-**initialize/acquire** and **close/release**-remains unchanged.
 - Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any arbitrary functionality your application requires.
-- This design allows your resource to be safely and efficiently shared among multiple clients or plugins.
+- This design allows your resource to be efficiently shared among multiple clients or plugins.

 ---